aveek/hateSWATteam/README.md

-A guide on how to use the codes and interpret the csv spreadsheet files is provided in this Youtube tutorial video: https://www.youtube.com/watch?v=F8VX3j9hT-8
+A guide on how to use the codes and interpret the csv spreadsheet files to find who spread hate speech is provided in this Youtube tutorial video: https://www.youtube.com/watch?v=F8VX3j9hT-8

 You can get a Twitter API key by applying for a developer account.
 Easy and quick to get.
 Will be needed to run the code